fountum/acit-2420-assignment-1/README.md

 disable_root: true
 ```
 Explanation
 - `#cloud-config` Header *required* at the start of file.
-Cloud-init will not recongize the file as cloud config data if omitted.
+Cloud-init will not recongnize the file as cloud config data if omitted.
     - citation : https://cloudinit.readthedocs.io/en/latest/explanation/format.html#headers-and-content-types
 - `users` defines users and their properties
   - `name`: user's name.
 You will use this to connect to the droplet
   - `primary_group`: group that Arch Linux will assign the files created by this user.
   - `gecos`: optional comment.
   - `group`: groups users is member of. `wheel` is an admin group given to users to perform administrative actions
-  - `sudo`: user's sudo privleges.
+  - `sudo`: user's sudo privileges.
     - First `ALL` specifies what hosts commands can be ran on
     - Second `(ALL)` specifies what users commands can be run as
     - `NOPASSWD:` enables the use of sudo without a password
     - Third `ALL` allows all commands to be used
-  - `ssh-authorized-keys`: SSH public keys whose corrisponding private keys are allow to log in as this user.
+  - `ssh-authorized-keys`: SSH public keys whose corresponding private keys are allow to log in as this user.
 - `packages`: Packages that will automatically installed on initialization.
 - `disable_root`: If set to true, disables logging as the root user using SSH
-  - Every Linux distribution has a root user named `root`, which has unlimited privleges
+  - Every Linux distribution has a root user named `root`, which has unlimited privileges
-  - Attackers can much better odds of bruteforcing a password for `root` than bruteforcing  both a username and password
+  - Attackers can much better odds of bruteforcing a password for `root` than both a username and password
-  - Disabling root log in prevents this vulernability
+  - Disabling root log in prevents this vulnerability
   - NOTE: it's still possible to log in as the root user after connection is established

 Once you've created this file, you're ready to create a droplet.